kube-vip/helm-charts/README.md

 ## Using this helm repository

-To install a chart from this repository (example with Redis):
+To install kube-vip from this repository:

 ```bash
 $ helm install kube-vip kube-vip.io/helm-charts/kube-vip